DaniFoldi/paintbrush/README.md

 `npm i -D paintbrush-ui`

-## Bugs
+## Usage

-Bug reports are welcome via Issues.
-Feel free to create PRs to fix them, implement new functionality or improve existing.
-Speaking of which..
+Most of the "magic" comes from the `<Paintbrush>` component, which should be wrapping everything else in your page - the best place to use it is in app.vue.

 ## Contributing

-Use commit names starting with
+Feel free to open Issues for any bugs/visual inconsistencies/glitches that you find.
+Pull Requests are also welcome, however in this case please use commit names starting with emojis as described below:

 |Emoji|Prefix|Description|
 |-----|------|-----------|